Managing Partner: Eric R. Fox

 Benefits & Compensation:

 Few firms of any size can match the resources Ivins, Phillips & Barker has dedicated to ERISA, executive compensation and other employee benefits.
-Eight partners devote their full time to this area, with a practice covering the spectrum of employee benefits matters, including: design, implementation and compliance work for tax-qualified pension, savings and welfare benefit plans (including 401(k) and cash balance plans, VEBAs, and cafeteria plans), nonqualified deferred compensation plans, golden parachutes, stock options programs, rabbi trusts, and executive welfare benefit programs.
+The practice covers the spectrum of employee benefits matters, including: design, implementation and compliance work for tax-qualified pension, savings and welfare benefit plans (including 401(k) and cash balance plans, VEBAs, and cafeteria plans), non-qualified deferred compensation plans, golden parachutes, stock options programs, rabbi trusts, and executive welfare benefit programs.
 The firm’s work also involves negotiating and drafting employee benefits aspects of acquisitions, spinoffs and other divestitures, as well as practice before the IRS, Department of Labor and PBGC, and ERISA litigation.
 The firm also has considerable experience managing the special problems facing multinationals that must deal with conflicting foreign regulatory schemes.

 Income Tax Accounting: